-Melissa Low is a Research Fellow at the National University of Singapore's Centre for Nature-based Climate Solutions.
+Melissa Low is a Research Fellow at the National Climate Solutions.
 She serves on the National Youth Council and as a Chief Curator on the Young Change Makers Grant Programme.

 Youth Circle members meeting at the Singapore Food Agency in September 2019.
 Photo credit: National Youth Council